 Cost: £120 + booking fee for Respect Members (buy-one-get-one-free exclusive offer for Respect Members) | £156 + booking fee for non-members

 This event will focus on how to provide safe, effective and accountable services for male victims of domestic violence and abuse which meet their diverse needs.
 It will explore why a needs-led, gender-informed approach works for men and how this fits with a similar approach for women.

 We will hear from organisations who have developed safe models for working with male victims, as well as from organisations who have expanded from working only with women to now including men.
 The event will also explore why the Respect Standards for Work with Male Victims are important and how these fit with other standards in the sector.

-- Women’s Aid: The importance of gender-informed services: Opportunities and challenges for Women’s Aid Members in working with male victims
+- Janet McDermott, Women’s Aid, Manager of Member Support Services and Val Lunn, Women’s Aid Integrated Services, Nottingham: Opportunities and challenges for Women’s Aid Members in working with male victims

 - Aaron Slater, Sacro, Service Manager Fearless & Bright Service: The Fearless Project Supporting Men in Scotland